hybridgroup/gobot/platforms/joystick/README.md

 # Joystick

-You can use Gobot with a Dualshock3 game controller, an XBox360 game controller, or any other USB joystick or game controller that is compatible with [Simple DirectMedia Layer](http://www.libsdl.org/).
+You can use Gobot with any USB joystick or game controller that is compatible with [Simple DirectMedia Layer](http://www.libsdl.org/).

+Current configurations included:
+- Dualshock3 game controller
+- Dualshock4 game controller
+- XBox360 game controller

 ## How to Install